How to make your life infinitely better - sensenet CTD's

 Dynamic Content Type system sounds amazing, but what does it actually mean?
 This post tries to clarify the basics and show you how can you take advantage of sensenet’s Content Repository as the new home of your custom company data.

 Everything is a content, not only in sensenet but in our everyday work.
 Tasks, documents, memos, invoices, emails, contacts, etc. However digitalized content could make our life easier, these content items can be so diverse that they are usually placed in separate systems.
-So if we’re searching for a contact, we have to check the company’s CRM system and login to our intranet site in the same time to share it with our collegues.
+So if we’re searching for a contact, we have to check the company’s CRM system and login to our intranet site at the same time to share it with our colleagues.
 Why are these things usually stored in separate systems?
-On the one hand, due to the different metadata, on the other hand because they need custom care, custom functionality.
+On the one hand, due to the different metadata, on the other hand, because they need custom care, custom functionality.

-Since everything, tasks, memos and even users are Content in sensenet, managing them and working on them collaboratively can be done at one place in the same system through the same API or ui.
+Since everything, tasks, memos and even users are Content in sensenet, managing them and working on them collaboratively can be done at one place in the same system through the same API or UI.
 Even though they are stored in the same system, content can have a lot of different metadata and can be handled by unique content handlers to grant for example approval process or notify users about changes. sensenet helps you customizing metadata and content-handling in several ways, you can define or override top-level Content Types if you want to use them system-wide (e.g. a custom User type), or you can add custom metadata for content items that are stored in a specific library (e.g. list of contracts).

-Now let’s look under the hood to see how the above mentioned things can be done in sensenet.
+Now let’s look under the hood to see how the above-mentioned things can be done in sensenet.

 Content Types as a key of managing content in sensenet

 In sensenet Content Types are also stored in the Content Repository tree as content (Everything is a content, you know).
 While content items contain fields Content Types are built-up by field definitions.
-Managing them could be done through the same ui, you can create new ones like you add other type of content.
+Managing them could be done through the same UI, you can create new ones like you add other type of content.
 If you create a new Content Type it can be used everywhere in your portal (where it is enabled as an allowed type of course, but it can be enabled on any level of the repository).
-This way you are able to define the main group of types for your intranet which will be the basis of your ECM’s type system.
-There are lot of built-in types in sensenet (e.g. for Folder, Document, Library, Workflow, User) which are a perfect starting point for creating custom ones.
+This way you are able to define the main group of types for your intranet which will be the basis of your CMS’s type system.
+There are a lot of built-in types in sensenet (e.g. for Folder, Document, Library, Workflow, User) which are a perfect starting point for creating custom ones.

 Why are Content Types the key of managing content?
 To oversimplify somewhat it is because they hold information about what type of metadata can be stored on a content and how it will be handled by the system.
-But they contain not only the handler and field definitions, but lots of other things like how these fields will be rendered on the ui when you are editing a Content, which fields will be validated and how, etc.
+But they contain not only the handler and field definitions, but lots of other things like how these fields will be rendered on the UI when you are editing a Content, which fields will be validated and how, etc.